MISAO Project

 o MisV0814

 Very peculiar variable.
-It keeps constant for one year in 2009 by Tsutomu Fujiwara's observations.
+It keeps constant since 2008.

 o MisV1336